 - 3.4 ounces instant pistachio pudding mix 1 box

 - 1 cup mini marshmallows

 - 1 cup pecans chopped

 - ½ cup shredded coconut

-- Drain the crushed pineapple juice into a large bowl, reserving the pineapple in the can.
+- Drain the juices from the crushed pineapple into a large mixing bowl.
+Reserving the pineapple in the can.
 Whisk the pudding mix into the pineapple juice until well combined.

 - Cover and refrigerate for at least 6 hours and up to 48 hours.

-- Garnish with pecan chips and a cherry when serving.
+- Garnish with additional whipped topping and a cherry for serving.